 Exam

-The final exam consists of a practical programming part, followed by an optional oral exam:
+The final exam consists of a Programming Exam followed by an optional Oral Exam.

 To be eligible for the exam, your homework solutions must meet at least the minimum requirements.